 What are the Parables of Jesus

-Jesus always spoke in parables?
-But what are they?
+Jesus always spoke in parables, but what are they?
 Why did Jesus use them?
-What are some examples of parables?
+What are some examples of parables in the bible?

-In this article, we’ll talk about the parables of Jesus and how we can use them to improve our lives.
+In this article, we’ll talk about the parables of Jesus and how we can use these parables in the bible to improve our lives.

 What is a Parable?

 Think of a parable as a short story or an analogy.
 To teach people, Jesus would often tell stories that seemed unrelated to the experiences of those around him.
 But those who knew what they were listening to would be able to understand the moral of the story and apply it directly to their present situation.

 Why Did Jesus Teach in Parables?

 So why did Jesus teach in parables?
 Would it surprise you to find out that Jesus’s disciples also had the same question?
 Here’s a conversation the disciples had with Jesus about this very topic that can be found in the 13th chapter of Matthew.